Installing Infrahub

 curl https://infrahub.opsmill.io/enterprise | sudo docker compose -p infrahub -f - down -v

-Enterprise Helm chart is based of the original Infrahub chart and using it as a Helm dependency.
+The Enterprise Helm chart is based on the original Infrahub chart and uses it as a Helm dependency.

 top-level key.